Coronavirus COVID-19 Updates: uc.edu/publichealth

 Q: How am I graded in medical school courses relative to medical students?

-One of the key elements of the master's program is the ranking with the medical students matriculated in the medical-school courses, namely (1) Scientific Foundations of Medicine; (2) Blood Systems; and (3) Musculoskeletal–Integumentary.
+One of the key elements of the master's program is the ranking with the medical students matriculated in the medical-school courses, namely (1) Scientific Foundations of Medicine; (2) Blood System; and (3) Musculoskeletal–Integumentary.
 Specifically, in letters of recommendation, we will provide information relating to your performance relative to the medical class (your percentage score in the course in comparison to the medical student average score).
 This information is obviously a very important component of your future application to medical school since it relates specifically to your potential success as a medical student.

 Q: How many students are accepted to the program each year?